Meetings

 | Application identity | Known meeting clients (for example Zoom, Microsoft Teams, Google Meet, and similar) strongly suggest an active call. |

-| Browser context | URL patterns for web-based meeting products help when the call runs in a tab rather than a desktop app. |
+| Accessibility/browser context | Recognised meeting controls, window titles, and URL patterns help when the call runs in a desktop app or browser tab. |

 | Audio | Multi-speaker activity and meeting-like audio patterns support detection when video is minimal or off-screen. |